Re-membering Kmɨtkinu

-The creative team for Dancing Kmɨtkinu includes shalan joudry, Sarah Prosper and Mocean Dance’s Co-Artistic Directors, Susanne Chui and Sara Coffin.
-The first phase of research in spring 2024 also included collaborating dance artists Isaac Abriel, Robert Azevedo, I'thandi Munro, and Sam Penner, and mentee Nat Chantel.
+The creative team for Re-membering Kmɨtkinu includes Sarah Prosper and Mocean Dance’s Co-Artistic Directors, Susanne Chui and Sara Coffin working with collaborating dance artists Jöel Azevedo, I'thandi Munro, and Sam Penner, and Natasha Barlow.

-Prosper and joudry led collaborators in the first phase of choreographic research from April 2 - 19, 2024.
-After a grounding retreat in partnership with the Ross Creek Centre for the Arts, we spent two more weeks of rehearsal as company-in-residence at Halifax Dance, culminating in a work-in-progress showing at Pier 21.
-Our research was supported in part by Arts Nova Scotia, as well as the Canadian Museum of Immigration at Pier 21 who hosted shalan joudry as Artist-in-Residence from January-May 2024, as she worked on various stages of the project.
+Sarah Prosper and shalan joudry led collaborators in the first phase of choreographic research from April 2024.
+After a grounding retreat in partnership with the Ross Creek Centre for the Arts, we spent two more weeks of rehearsal as company-in-residence at Halifax Dance, culminating in a work-in-progress showing at the Canadian Museum of Immigration at Pier 21.
+Our research was supported in part by Arts Nova Scotia, as well as the Canadian Museum of Immigration at Pier 21 who hosted shalan joudry as Artist-in-Residence in 2024, as she worked on various stages of the project.

 Artistic Statement from shalan joudry